chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Results
 -----------------

-The height difference was computed for different values of :math:`\alpha_c` and compared to the Jurin's law in the following figure, which shows an excellent agreement.
+The height difference is computed for different values of :math:`\alpha_c` and compared to the Jurin's law in the following figure, which shows an excellent agreement.

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/results_delta_h.png                                                                           |